 401(k) Rollover in O'Fallon, MO.
-Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, it’s often difficult for O'Fallon, MO residents to know what to do with their 401(k) with their previous employer.
+Starting a new job is an exciting time that can present you with new challenges and opportunities.
+However, many O'Fallon, MO residents wonder what the best options are for their existing 401(k) savings.
 Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.

 401(k) Rollover in O'Fallon,MO

-There are several options for handling your 401(k) rollover in O'Fallon, MO, and oftentimes it takes sound financial planning and advising to know which option is best for you.
-Correct Capital is a privately owned, independent advisory firm with fiduciary advisors.
+There are a few different ways to handle your 401(k) rollover in O'Fallon, MO, and oftentimes it takes trustworthy financial planning and an experienced financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm whose advisors hold themselves to the fiduciary standard.
 This means we work in your best interest to make sure your money is working for you as you want it to.
-Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer unbiased, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+Our business is built on trust and your belief that we’ll do what’s best for you.
+We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in O'Fallon, MO.

 Generally speaking, you have four options to consider when considering a 401(k) rollover.

-If you have over $5,000 invested in your 401(k), many O'Fallon, MO companies permit you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of O'Fallon, MO companies allow you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many people in O'Fallon, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many residents of O'Fallon, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds whenever you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to transfer the funds any time you’d like.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and large amounts of your money will be withheld.
+However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an effect on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be daunting to manage several different retirement plans with several different recordkeepers.
+Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

-If your new job in O'Fallon, MO also offers a 401(k), most employers will let you roll over your 401(k) savings to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, advice, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new position in O'Fallon, MO also offers a 401(k), most employers will allow you to roll over your 401(k) assets to their plan.
+This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 if you are still working.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from an oldemployer’s 401(k).
-If you already have an IRA, you can consider moving the money there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
-This way, the tax status of your previous contributions stays the same.
+A Rollover IRA is an account used to move money from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the money there for your 401(k) rollover.
+Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
+This way, the tax status of the money you already invested is not affected.

-Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible. the pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA may be tax-deductible.
+Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be obligated to withdraw required minimum distributions regardless of your status in the workforce.
+Upon turning 72, you will be obligated to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
-The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
-At any time you can take out the contributions you make without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Contributions to Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
+Contrary to Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in O'Fallon, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+You can open an IRA with many banks or any brokerage firm in O'Fallon, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.